Program Faculty

 Professor

-Laurel's research focuses on quantifying, communicating and controlling occupational and environmental exposures to health and safety hazards.
-She has particular interest in reducing adverse health outcomes with targeted interventions, including working with special populations such as young workers and people with disabilities.
+Laurel's research focuses on quantifying, communicating, and controlling occupational and environmental exposures to health and safety hazards.
+She has particular interest in reducing adverse health outcomes with targeted interventions in high risk industries.
+She has worked with a variety of industries and mitigating a variety of exposures.

 Andrew Larkin, PhD